JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Introduction

 \section{Introduction}

 The earliest phases of protostar evolution are characterized by accretion and ejection processes, with the forming protostar deeply embedded in its natal envelope.
-These ejections typically show two connected but distinct observable components: 1) a highly collimated, high-velocity jet (up to several hundred \kms) whose composition varies with evolutionary stage and may include molecular, atomic, and partially ionized gas, and 2) a slower, wider-angle outflow ($1-50\,$\kms), composed predominantly of molecular and/or atomic gas produced as the jet or a wide-angle wind entrains, shocks, and accelerates the surrounding material \citep{frank14, bally16, ray21}.
-The exact mechanism driving these outflows is debated, but the main process involves interaction of accreted matter with the stellar and/or disk magnetic field.
-Two main models describe the ejection process depending on the distance from the protostar to where the gas is launched.
-In the X-wind models \citep{shu07,shang07}, the launch occurs very close to the protostar where stellar magnetosphere intersects with the protostellar disk.
-In the Disk-wind models, the winds are launched near to few au's away from the protostar along the magnetized disk surface \citep{blan82,shu94}.
+These ejections typically show two connected but distinct observable components: 1) a highly collimated, high-velocity (HV) jet (up to several hundred kilometers per second) whose composition varies with evolutionary stage and may include molecular, atomic, and partially ionized gas, and 2) a slower, wider-angle outflow ($1-50\,$\kms), composed predominantly of molecular and/or atomic gas produced as the jet or a wide-angle wind entrains, shocks, and accelerates the surrounding material \citep{frank14, bally16, ray21}.
+The exact mechanism driving these outflows is debated, but the main process involves the interaction of accreted matter with the stellar and/or disk magnetic field.
+Two main models describe the ejection process, depending on the distance from the protostar at which the gas is launched.
+In the X-wind models \citep{shu07,shang07}, the launch occurs very close to the protostar where the stellar magnetosphere intersects with the protostellar disk.
+In the disk-wind models, the winds are launched from a few au from the protostar along the magnetized disk surface \citep{blan82,shu94}.
 In both cases, the poloidal magnetic field plays a critical role in the initial launch and collimation of the outflow \citep{ban06,ban07}.
-It is now understood that outflows are the main mechanism that assist in removal of angular momentum helping accretion to proceed \citep{ray07, bally16}.
+Outflows are now understood to be the primary mechanism in the removal of angular momentum, thereby assisting in accretion \citep{ray07, bally16}.
 Recent studies suggest that the slower and wider outflow wind influences the evolution and dispersal of protoplanetary disks \citep{pascucci23}.
-Outﬂows also play a vital role in limiting the star formation efficiency and shaping the initial mass function \citep{federrath15, guszejnov22}.
-They can inject energy and momentum into the surrounding medium dispersing a significant amount of the envelope \citep{dunham14, offner14, zhang16}, thereby ending the infall phase of the protostar.
+Outﬂows also play a vital role in limiting star formation efficiency and shaping initial mass function \citep{federrath15, guszejnov22}.
+They can inject energy and momentum into the surrounding medium, dispersing a significant amount of the envelope \citep{dunham14, offner14, zhang16} and thereby ending the infall phase of the protostar.